yjlo123/runtime-tutorial/raw.md

 ```

 ## Jump
-In Runtime Script, you can insert labels to any places in your program, and jump to a specifc lable using the `jmp` instruction.
+In Runtime Script, you can insert labels to any places in your program, and jump to a specific label using the `jmp` instruction.
 ```code-block
 jmp L
 ```